Datavault-UK/automate-dv/README.md

 # dbtvault by [Datavault](https://www.data-vault.co.uk)

-Build your own Data Vault data warehouse! dbtvault is a free to use dbt package that generates & executes the ETL you need to run a Data Vault 2.0 Data Warehouse on a Snowflake database.
+Build your own Data Vault data warehouse! dbtvault is a free to use dbt package that generates & executes the ETL you need to run a Data Vault 2.0 Data Warehouse on your data platform.

 What does dbtvault offer?
 - productivity gains, fewer errors